bblinder/Splunk/CheckRuntimes/README.md

 This project is designed to check and report information about the operating system and various runtime environments installed on a machine, such as Java, Python, Node.js, and .NET Framework (on Windows).

+## ⚠️ Warning: Work in Progress

+**PLEASE NOTE: This project is currently in early development stages and is considered a rough work in progress.**

 ## Project Structure

 ```plaintext